High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Comments on individual sources

 0.3cm \textit{PKS 0426-380} at $z=1.11$ is a bright source in the GeV energy band, with the flux reaching $10^{-10}$~erg/cm$^2$s.
-Its \gr\ spectrum is relatively soft and is consistent either with a powerlaw with photon index $\Gamma\ge 2.5$ or with a cut-off powerlaw type spectrum.
-The \gr\ measurements are compared to the multiwavelength data on the source in Fig. \ref{fig:0426}.
-Similarly to the case of RBS 76, the overall spectrum of the source could be interpreted in terms of the synchrotron self-Compton or synchrotron external-Compton type models with radio-to-optical emission being produced via the synchrotron mechanism and X-ray-to-\gr\ emission being produced via inverse Compton scattering.
-Extremely high redshift of the source and possible presence of the high-energy cut-off in the spectrum might make detection of the source with ground-based \gr\ telescopes at the energies significantly larger than 100~GeV difficult.
+Its \gr\ spectrum is relatively soft and consistent with a power-law with photon index $\Gamma\ge 2.5$.
+The \gr\ measurements are compared to the multiwavelength data for the source in Fig. \ref{fig:0426}.
+As in the case of RBS 76, the overall spectrum of the source could be interpreted in terms of the synchrotron self-Compton or synchrotron external-Compton type models where the radio-to-optical emission is produced by means of the synchrotron mechanism and X-ray-to-\gr\ emission by inverse Compton scattering.
+The extremely high redshift of the source and possible presence of the high-energy cut-off in the spectrum might increase the difficulty of the source detection with ground-based \gr\ telescopes at energies significantly higher than 100~GeV.

+0.3cm \textit{SDSS J090513.28+140240.3} at $z=1.12$ has a flat ($E^{-2}$) spectrum in the 1-300~GeV band.
+It was previously only observed in the optical domain.
+A comparison of \gr\ measurements and historical data is presented in Fig. \ref{fig:SDSS_0905}.
+The extrapolation of the source spectrum from energies below 100 GeV agrees well with the estimated flux in the 100-300 GeV band, giving no indication of a cutoff.
+Despite the low statistics in the data for this band obtained with \textit{Fermi/LAT}, this means that the source should be observable with ground-based Cherenkov telescopes.

 0.3cm \textit{4C +55.17} at $z=0.8955$ also has a relatively soft spectrum in the 1-300~GeV band.
-The \gr\ measurements are compared to the broad band data in Fig. \ref{fig:4C55}.
+The \gr\ measurements are compared to the broad-band data in Fig. \ref{fig:4C55}.
 The source was previously detected in the 0.1-1~GeV band by EGRET.
-Comparison of the historical EGRET measurement with the {\it Fermi} measurement of the source flux shows that the source is variable at 10~yr time scale.
+There are no other sources from the first year Fermi catalog within a distance $4^\circ$ of the source.
+This means that an EGRET measurement most probably refers to the same blazar, rather than to a possible nearby higher flux source.
+A comparison of the historical EGRET measurement with the {\it Fermi} measurement of the source flux shows that the source is variable on a 10~yr timescale.

+0.3cm \textit{PKS B1130+008} at $z=1.223$ has the second highest redshift among the sources listed in Table \ref{table1}.
+It has an associated front-converted photon with energy 128 GeV.
+An estimate of the source flux above 100 GeV based on this one photon is above the extrapolation of the source spectrum from the lower energies; we refer to Fig. \ref{fig:PKS_B1130} which possibly indicates that this high redshift source is a false detection.
+Otherwise, if the source spectrum is flat at energies up to 100 GeV, as indicated by the detection of the $E>100$~GeV \gr , its observation with the ground-based Cherenkov telescopes should provide valuable constraints on the EBL at redshifts $z\sim 1$.

+0.3cm \textit{B3 1307+433} at $z=0.69$ has a harder than $E^{-2}$ spectrum up to the highest energies accessible to {\it Fermi} (see Fig. \ref{fig:B3_1307}).
+The estimate of the flux based on the detected $E>100$~GeV photon agrees well with the extrapolation of the source spectrum from lower energies.
+This indicates that the source should be readily detectable with ground-based \gr\ telescopes, despite its high redshift.